7 Reasons You Should Visit Obidos, Portugal

 visit obidos food

-With Azulejo tiles splattered along its walls, great selection of homemade wines, cooking mastered over generations, and noisy tables of locals enjoying languid lunches and suppers make Portuguese family-run restaurants a special affair.
+With Azulejo tiles splattered along its walls, a great selection of homemade wines, cooking mastered over generations, and noisy tables of locals enjoying languid lunches and suppers make Portuguese family-run restaurants a special affair.

+In the square near Santuario do Senhor Jesus da Pedra, Vila Da Infanta is one such family-run affair.
 The owner, an extremely friendly man, inherited the place from his father and spent years in the kitchen perfecting his dishes.

+While it’s hard to beat their grilled bacalao or robalo, the meat dishes are no less either.
 The desserts are on a first-come-first-serve basis, so dig in before its late because they’re as homely as they come.

 6. Get A Taste Of Medieval Architecture